-A good quality mattress is typically made from high-quality materials, and such materials are expensive.
+A good quality mattress, such as the Puffy Lux bed, is typically made from high-quality materials, and such materials are expensive.
 Unfortunately, there's no one-size-fits-all price for quality mattresses.

 Because of the many variances in price from a few things like material to material and mattress size to mattress size, it can be challenging to find a basic grasp of price ranges to expect.
 That's why it's beneficial to compare price ranges for most mattress categories.

 Although innerspring beds are still in the market, foam, hybrid, and latex models have taken over the industry for durability and comfort factors.
 When questioning how much you should spend on a new mattress, you should know the mattress type that will fit your comfort needs.
 That way, you'll be able to acquire the knowledge needed for the final purchase decision.

 Foam mattresses, such as Idle Sleep beds, are rapidly becoming popular for their supportiveness and comfort.
 The most common foam mattresses are memory foam.
 You can also find polyfoam, which comes at a lower density and price.
 Thanks to its viscoelastic material, a memory foam mattress can easily contour to your body for support, and then bounce back to its original state.

 As it conforms to your body, it works to alleviate pain and pressure points.
 Since the foam absorbs motion effectively, it’s ideal for those sleeping with their partners.
 You can comfortably get in and out of your bed, or toss and turn with little impact on your sleep partner.